timescale/docs/api/_hyperfunctions/time_bucket_gapfill/time_bucket_gapfill.md

           The end of the period to gapfill.
           Values after `finish` are passed through, but no gapfilling is performed.
           Use `INTEGER` only if your time column is integer-based.
-          In TimescaleDB 1.3, we recommend using a `WHERE` clause rather than specifying `finish`.
+          We recommend using a `WHERE` clause rather than specifying `start`, which is a legacy option.
           The `WHERE` is more performant, because the query planner can filter out chunks by constraint exclusion.
       - name: timezone
         type: TEXT